-- 1. Each student will be given a form to list any physical problems that might interfere with participation in physical education.
-Please insure such forms are completed and returned immediately. - 2.
-When students stay at school for an extracurricular activity, they are not permitted off the school grounds for any reason.
+1. Each student will be given a form to list any physical problems that might interfere with participation in physical education.
+Please insure

+- such forms are completed and returned immediately. - 2.
+When students stay at school for an extra-curricular activity, they are not permitted off the school grounds for any reason.
 Students must stay on school grounds until picked up by parents.
 Disciplinary actions will be taken against students leaving the school grounds. - 3.
 Students are not permitted in the building after 3:25 p.m. unless they are being supervised by a teacher/coach. - 4.
 Bicycles are to be parked in the bicycle rack on the south side of school.
 Students are not permitted to be by the bicycles except to park or move his or her own bicycle. - 5.
 Students are not permitted to be in the area where vehicles (cars, trucks, etc.) are parked on the east, west or south side of the school. - 6.
-Pickup: Parents desiring to pick up or drop off students here at school are asked to use the main entrance of the elementary. - 7.
+Pickup: Parents desiring to pick up students here at school when school is being dismissed are asked to pick up students south of the school or from the central office parking lot. - 7.
 Students are not permitted to leave the school property during the school day except with the permission of the principal and the student's parents.